-In this article, we will make sure to provide you with comprehensive information on what goes into the app development cost, how we usually estimate the product cost and the rough estimation of an extremely popular app.
-Want to know how much a TikTok app costs?
+In this article, we will provide you with comprehensive information on what goes into the app development cost, how we usually estimate the solution cost, and the rough estimation of a popular app.
+Want to know how much does it cost to develop an app like TikTok?
 Make sure to reach the end of the article to get the details!

 How Much Does It Cost to Create an App Worldwide?

-So, in general, to answer the question of what are the prices for the app development, you can see that the average cost of a simple app is near $64,000, the app cost of a medium complexity solution is $93,000, and a complex app costs around $156,000.
-But as you understand, it depends on many factors so let’s see what goes into a more clear product development estimation.
+So, to answer the question of what the cost of developing an app is, let’s count the average price.
+You will need approximately 80,000$ to create a simple app, 160,000$ for a medium app, and 250,000$ for a complex app.
+But as you understand, it depends on many factors so let’s see what goes into a more clear solution development estimation.

 Factors That Determine App Development Cost